-LDG: One cannot deprive an animal of its freedom in the 21st Century.
+LDG: One cannot deprive an animal of its freedom in this century.
 I go to the Court to develop laws.
 What the Constitution tells me is to protect biodiversity and end captivity.
 But the court should rule on which animals and which rights.
 I am not asking Habeas Corpus for flies.
 Zoos can remain viable entities without having every species in their collection.
 Why doesn’t the Colombian Government free endangered species to help repopulate territories where their numbers have decreased?
 The ruling of the Constitutional Court has the same logic as defending slavery.
 Remember the saying: “The children of slaves, slaves shall be.”

 TCP: “Chucho” is not the only bear in captivity.
 Do you have plans to defend more of this species?

 LDG: Yes, and I will continue to defend “Chucho,” and all the bears that are enclosed in inhumane conditions.
 In fact, “Remedios” is a bear that was born in Remedios, Antioquia, and enclosed today in the zoo Santa Fe de Medellín.
 She lives in a space no bigger than 50 square meters, which she shares with two other bears.
 This is absurd!
 The zoo is also in the middle of a neighborhood, hemmed-in by buildings and avenues.
 What misery!